 The two main domestic violence crimes in California are:

-- Corporal injury to a spouse or cohabitant (PC 273.5), which is inflicting a visible injury on an intimate partner.
-This can be a misdemeanor or a felony carrying up to four years behind bars.
+- Corporal injury to a spouse or cohabitant – PC 273.5, which is inflicting a visible injury on an intimate partner.
+This can be a misdemeanor or a felony carrying up to four years in jail or prison.

 - California Penal Code 13700 PC – Definitions.